 Per the IG Act Amendments of 2008, each federal Inspector General is required to retain independent counsel or retain counsel from another Inspector General through a reimbursable agreement.
 OIG did not have in-house counsel after October 2008, and has since reached agreement with the Office of the Chief Counsel of the Treasury Inspector General for Tax Administration.
-The Office of the Chief Counsel will provide legal services, advice and legislative review to OIG on a reimbursable basis.
-OIG anticipate this to be a cost saving measure compared to past practice of hiring a part-time (32 hour per week) GS-15 attorney.
-Cost savings can be applied to audit and investigative work.
+The Office of the Chief Counsel provides legal services, advice and legislative review to OIG on a reimbursable basis.
+OIG anticipate this to be a cost saving measure that can be applied to audit and investigative work.